 - Where possible, UCF will provide flexibility for employees requesting to continue remote work.
 Employees who can continue to work remotely will be encouraged to do so, especially those at high risk of complications from COVID-19 or who may be taking care of someone at high risk. - Employees are required to stay home if they are sick or if any person living in the same residence is sick with COVID-19 symptoms. - Faculty and staff will have access as needed to UCF's Employee Assistance Program for support and resources to address concerns or challenges that may affect employee well-being and performance.
-The program provides employees with a 24-hour emergency hotline as well as the option for telephonic or video counseling sessions. - Managers and supervisors will coordinate workplace furnishings and activities to allow at least 6 feet between employees, or between employees and other persons, for example, contractors or visitors.
+The program provides employees with a 24-hour emergency hotline as well as the option for telephonic or video counseling sessions.
+Faculty and staff can call 877-240-6863 or go to HealthAdvocate.com/members for support through UCF's Employee Assistance Program. - Managers and supervisors will coordinate workplace furnishings and activities to allow at least 6 feet between employees, or between employees and other persons, for example, contractors or visitors.
 This also applies to shared offices without partitions, break rooms, conference rooms, and other spaces.
-Cubicles with wall partitions of less than 6 feet height will also require 6 feet between workers. - Scheduling of employees will adhere to capacity limits and physical distancing.
+Cubicles with wall partitions of less than 6 feet height will also require 6 feet between workers.

+- Scheduling of employees will adhere to capacity limits and physical distancing.
 For offices (excluding classrooms, laboratories, and health care environments), supervisors will be responsible for maintaining an office occupancy at or below 30 percent capacity in the initial phase.
-A second phase increase to 50% capacity is targeted for July and supervisors may increase occupancy as long as physical distancing is maintained.
-For office settings such as cubicles or shared workspaces that are close together, distances of at least 6 feet between employees in the office at all times is required.

-- Faculty and staff will be responsible for cleaning and maintaining their individual workspaces, including desks, chairs and computer equipment.
+A second phase increase to 50 percent capacity is targeted for July and supervisors may increase occupancy as long as physical distancing is maintained.
+For office settings such as cubicles or shared workspaces that are close together, distances of at least 6 feet between employees in the office at all times is required. - Faculty and staff will be responsible for cleaning and maintaining their individual workspaces, including desks, chairs, and computer equipment.
 Faculty will be responsible for cleaning computers and pedagogical equipment in classrooms before and after use. - Faculty and staff are asked to avoid office gatherings, break rooms, and unnecessary visitors in the workplace. - Employees should avoid using other workers' phones or sharing desks, offices, or other work tools and equipment, when possible.